vishaltiparadi/bdr-interview-assignments/BDRProblems.md

 You can assume max 1000 nodes and max 1000 queries on each node.

-Languages to chose from: C, C++, Python, Perl, nodejs, SQL
+Languages to chose from: C, C++, Python, Perl, nodejs, SQL Assume APIs for data structures like queue, hash table, linked list etc. are available.
+Document the APIs (no implementation required) as comments.